sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_LG290P/docs/hardware_overview.md

 		=== "PQTM"
 			A full list of PQTM messages (proprietary NMEA messages defined by Quectel) supported by LG290P, is provided in section **2.3.
 PQTM Messages** of the [GNSS Protocol Specification](./assets/component_documentation/quectel_lg290p03lgx80p03_gnss_protocol_specification_v1-1.pdf) manual.
-This protocol is used to configure or read the settings for the LG290P GNSS module.
+This protocol is used to configure or read the settings for the LG290P GNSS receiver.

 			??? abstract "List of Proprietary Quectel Messages"